Text

 4L NC

-⚠ SEPSIS CRITERIA MET — SOFA ≥2 + SUSPECTED INFECTION — 1-HOUR BUNDLE REQUIRED — SEPTIC SHOCK BORDERLINE
+⚠ SEPSIS CRITERIA MET — SOFA ≥2 + SUSPECTED INFECTION — 1-HOUR BUNDLE REQUIRED — ORGAN DYSFUNCTION

 Sepsis Cascade — Organ Dysfunction